Harshitha52947/geometry-casio/README.md

 - Square
 - Rectangle
 - Circle
+- Triangle

 ## Features
-- Calculates the area of a square, rectangle, and circle.
+- Calculates the area of a square, rectangle,Triangle and circle.
 - User-friendly interface via the command line.

 ## Installation